What is a zero-day vulnerability?

-In March of this year Google, in conjunction with Microsoft sent out a warning, they had found a new vulnerability in Microsoft’s most popular operating system, Windows 7.
+In March of this year Google, in conjunction with Microsoft, sent out a warning that they had found a new vulnerability in Microsoft’s most popular operating system, Windows 7.
 In the same announcement, Google revealed a similar vulnerability in Chrome, Google's browser.
-The Chrome vulnerability had been fixed by the time the release had been published, the Windows 7 vulnerability had not.
+The Chrome vulnerability had been fixed by the time the release had been published, but the Windows 7 vulnerability had not.
 The announcement revealed exploits that potentially would have left gaping back doors in both pieces of software that would allow a hacker to read and steal sensitive files on the user's computer.

 If you’re still using Windows 7 and don’t have a migration plan in place, don’t delay on getting started.
 The cybercriminals aren’t wasting a minute!